badams97/Sprayer_Chassis_Features/README.md

 ### Data Exploration

 The initial data investigation revealed that a total of **42 field passes** were included in this investigation.
-Additionally, it also disclosed that **chassis lateral acceleration and chassis roll** along with **chassis longitudinal acceleration and chassis pitch** are highly correlated with each other.
+Additionally, it also disclosed that **chassis lateral acceleration and chassis roll** along with **chassis longitudinal acceleration and chassis pitch** are highly correlated with each other, as indicated by the lighter colors.

 ![image](PNG/Correlation_Plot.PNG "Feature Correlation Plot")